-Kim Wall: An ‘exceptional’ journalist remembered - BBC News
+An 'exceptional' journalist remembered

 Kim Wall: An 'exceptional' journalist remembered

-It is a "black irony" that Kim Wall - the journalist whose remains have been found off Denmark - should have met her end while working in such a familiar and seemingly safe area, say friends and family.
+It is a "black irony" that Kim Wall - the journalist whose remains were found off Denmark - died while working in such a familiar and seemingly safe area, say friends and family.

-The 30-year-old freelance journalist had travelled the world in pursuit of her stories - from Uganda to Cuba to the Marshall Islands to Kenya to New York City.
+The 30-year-old freelance reporter had travelled the world in pursuit of her stories - from Uganda to Cuba to the Marshall Islands to Kenya to New York City.

 At one point she even "slipped into" North Korea.

+She specialised in stories about identity, gender or subcultures, often with social justice themes.

-"Kim has worked as a journalist in many dangerous places, and we have often been worried about her," her family wrote in a letter to Danish TV while their daughter was still missing.
+"Kim has worked as a journalist in many dangerous places, and we have often been worried about her," her parents wrote in a letter to Danish TV while she was still missing.

 "That something could happen to her in Copenhagen, just a few kilometres from the childhood home, we could not imagine at all."

-Ms Wall's "pint-sized" physical presence and personal humility were misleading - the redhead was a formidable person and a driven journalist, say those who knew her.
+Ms Wall was a formidable character and driven journalist, those who knew her say.

 She was born in 1987 and grew up in a close-knit community in the small town of Trelleborg in southern Sweden, just across the strait dividing Denmark from Sweden.